Q fever - early

 - Electrocardiogram or echocardiogram to look at the heart

-Rarely, a heart infection results that can lead to severe symptoms or even death if untreated.
+Rarely, Q fever causes a heart infection that can lead to severe symptoms or even death if untreated.
 Other complications can include:

 Call your health care provider if you develop symptoms of Q fever.
 Also call if you have been treated for Q fever and symptoms return or new symptoms develop.

 Pasteurization of milk destroys the bacteria that cause early Q fever.
 Domestic animals should be inspected for signs of Q fever if people exposed to them have developed symptoms of the disease.